Weinstein accuser takes stand in LA after New York testimony

 In Los Angeles, Weinstein is charged with sexual battery by restraint for the same allegations.

-Young testified that Weinstein was distracted and uninterested during the meeting, suggesting instead that she might be a reality television host on a show like “America’s Next Top Model,” which his company helped produce.

-Weinstein soon said he had to get ready to go present an award to director Quentin Tarantino at the Los Angeles Italia Film Festival, and she should accompany him to his room to continue the talk.
+During the meeting, Weinstein said she should accompany him to his room to continue the talk while he got ready for an event.

 Young said Weinstein led her into the room and then the bathroom, and his assistant shut the door behind them and left them alone.

-She said she was stunned as he quickly took his clothes off and got briefly in the shower, then stepped out and blocked her from leaving when she went for the door.
+She said she was stunned as he quickly shed his suit and got briefly in the shower, then stepped out and blocked her from leaving when she went for the door.

 “I was disgusted,” she said.
-“I had never seen a big guy like that naked.
-I actually laughed nervously.”
+“I had never seen a big guy like that naked.”

 She said she backed up against a sink and turned away from him.
 He then unzipped her dress and groped her with one hand as he masturbated with the other.